 The Central Pacific Railroad established a station close to Easterby's (a large wheat farm) in 1872 for the new Southern Pacific line.
 A store followed, and the town of Fresno Station -- later Fresno -- was formed.
 Many residents from nearby settlements moved to the new community, and Fresno was incorporated in 1885.

-Prior to World War II, there was many ethnic neighborhoods in the city, such as Little Italy, Little Armenia, and German Town.
+Before World War II, there were many ethnic neighborhoods in the city, such as Little Italy, Little Armenia, and German Town.
 The population in 1940 was 94% white, 2.7% Asian and 3.3% black.

 During the second half of the 20th century, Fresno's population boomed, becoming one of the 100 largest cities in the country in 1960 with a population of 134,000.
 It hit 47th in 1990 and 37th place in 2000 with a population of 428,000.